nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/how-to-create-bulk-edit-form-studio.md

 ### How Does Bulk Edit Deal With Required Fields?

 When a field is marked as required, it won't be shown as required in your custom form because users can still choose to leave the existing value(s) as they are.
 However, the `empty value(s)` option will be grayed out to prevent any error.

+## Known Limitations

+{{{multiexcerpt 'bulk-actions-known-limitations' page='web-ui-bulk-actions'}}}

+### No Support for Layout Blocks / Limited Compatibility With Custom Elements

+When using bulk edit, Web UI tries to detect the input widget in order to show the bulk edit options dynamically.

+At this stage, we are not able to make this work when the input element is embedded into another element; be it a layout block or a custom element.